 Install the plugin and click on the ‘Install Now’ button.

 WordPress will now download and install the WordPress importer plugin.
 After the completion, you will see a success message.
 Just click on ‘Activate Plugin and Run Importer’ link.

 You need to click on the choose file button on the next screen and then select the Squarespace export file you downloaded before.
 Then after clicking on upload file and import button to continue.

 WordPress will now upload and examine your Squarespace export file.
 It will show you the import settings page if everything is in order.

 This is where you will select an author name for the imported content.
 WordPress can import the Squarespace user and add them as a subscriber on your WordPress site.
-You can choose an existing admin user as author or even create a new user.
+You can choose an existing admin user as an author or even create a new user.

 You will see that there is an option for importing attachment images.
 This option may not work at all.
 Just leave the checkbox checked always, hoping that maybe in some future version this issue will be resolved.

 Tap on the submit button.
 However, WordPress will start importing content from your Squarespace export file.
 You will be able to see the success message when it’s done.
 For reviewing the imported content just visit the pages and posts in WordPress.

 First of all install and activate the Import External Images plugin in WordPress.

 Have a look at our step by step tutorial on how to install a plugin in WordPress.